kingpin1905/LoLAutoHighlight/README.md

 3. It create clips by cropping the original video with MoviePy

 ### How to use:
-1. Put your League of Legends video (.mp4) in the input folder
+1. Put your League of Legends video (.mp4) in the input folder (must be a video from the spectator position)
 2. Run the script
 3. Collect the clips in the output folder